Shoporama Tracking Engine: Server-side tracking for all major platforms

 Shoporama's tracking engine (developed with 1260 A/S) sends data from your webshop directly to Facebook, Google Ads, GA4, Pinterest, Snapchat, TikTok, LinkedIn and Microsoft Ads.
 Server-side tracking, Consent Mode and Conversion API in one module.

-Shoporama's tracking engine is developed in collaboration with the agency 1260 A/S and gathers all your e-commerce tracking in one module.
-You activate it in one place and purchase data, page views and cart actions are automatically sent to your chosen advertising platforms.
+Shoporama’s tracking engine was developed in collaboration with the agency 1260 A/S and consolidates all your e-commerce tracking into a single module.
+You activate it in one place, and then purchase data, page views, and cart actions are automatically sent to the advertising platforms you’ve selected.

-The module is built to solve the problems that have arisen as browsers, ad blockers and iOS tighten the screw on third-party cookies: the Facebook pixel loses conversions, Google Ads doesn't see all sales, and GA4 only shows a portion of traffic.
-With server-side tracking, Consent Mode and Conversion APIs, you get accurate data back without having to maintain scripts, pixels and container setup yourself.
+The module is designed to solve the problems that have arisen as browsers, ad blockers, and iOS tighten restrictions on third-party cookies: the Facebook pixel misses conversions, Google Ads doesn’t track all sales, and GA4 only shows a portion of the traffic.
+With server-side tracking, Consent Mode, and Conversion APIs, you’ll get accurate data again without having to maintain scripts, pixels, and container configurations yourself.

-What is the difference between this article and the general tracking introduction?
+What’s the difference between this article and the general introduction to tracking?

-This article is specifically about the tracking engine (the module itself, 1260 collaboration and platform setup).
-If you're looking for a broader overview of all the tracking options in Shoporama (own GTM, manual pixels, Google Analytics, etc.), start with Tracking in Shoporama.
+This article focuses specifically on the tracking engine (the module itself, the 1260 integration, and platform setup).
+If you’re looking for a broader overview of all tracking options in Shoporama (in-house GTM, manual pixels, Google Analytics, etc.), start with Tracking in Shoporama.

 How to find the tracking module

-The settings for the tracking engine are located in the admin menu on the left side:
+The tracking engine settings are located in the admin menu on the left-hand side:

-It's the same page whether you want to activate the module for the first time or adjust existing setup.
+This is the same page whether you’re activating the module for the first time or adjusting an existing setup.

 - Click Save

-Price: The tracking engine is a paid add-on module with a fixed monthly fee.
-The current price is shown directly in the admin on the Shop → Tracking page before you activate.
-In return, you get access to server-side tracking, Consent Mode and Conversion APIs for all supported platforms at no extra cost per platform.
+Price: The tracking engine is a paid add-on with a fixed monthly fee.
+The current price is displayed directly in the admin panel on the Webshop → Tracking page before you enable it.
+In return, you get access to server-side tracking, Consent Mode, and Conversion APIs for all supported platforms at no additional cost per platform.

 Server-side tracking

-Server-side tracking means that data is sent from Shoporama's servers directly to Facebook, Google, etc. instead of from the browser.
-This has three major benefits:
+Server-side tracking means that data is sent from Shoporama’s servers directly to Facebook, Google, and others, rather than from the browser.
+This offers three major advantages:

-- Ad-blockers won't block it because requests come from your own subdomain
+- Ad blockers don’t block it because requests come from your own subdomain

-- Better privacy compliance because you have control over what data is passed on
+- Better compliance with privacy regulations, because you have control over which data is sent

 How to enable server-side tracking

-- Enter a tracking subdomain (click Suggest to use the a.dindomain.dk recommendation)
+- Enter a tracking subdomain (click “Suggest” to use the recommendation a.yourdomain.dk)

 - Click Save